akshaybharambe14/ijson/README.md

 ### Path syntax

-ijson follows a specific path syntax to access the data.
+IJSON follows a specific path syntax to access the data.
 The implementation sticks to the analogy that, user knows the path.
 So if caller wants to access an index, the underlying data must be an array otherwise, an error will be returned.

 Use functions and methods suffixed by `P` to provide a `"."` separated path.